artsy/artsy.github.io/_posts/2017-04-05-what-is-fastlane-match.markdown

 We've adopted it in a relatively piece-meal manner in different projects, converting custom in-house code to something provided by the gem.
 Over time we found what pieces of the suite work for us.
 [I've adopted another today][pr]: [match][].

-Match automates setting up your iOS projects for code signing.
+match automates setting up your iOS projects for code signing.
 One of the most arduous orthogonal tasks which every dev team learns and then forgets.

-In using Match, we have given away a bit of control with code signing, and so this post is going to dig into; what we used to have, and how it works now with match instead.
+In using match, we have given away a bit of control with code signing, and so this post is going to dig into; what we used to have, and how it works now with match instead.

 <!-- more -->